shortstheory/one-in-7-billion/content/2018-07-29-ardupilot-gsoc-update.md

 This is where we get into the complicated and wonderful world of video compression algorithms.

 Compression algorithms are used in all kinds of media, such as JPEG for still images and MP3 for audio.
 H.264 is one of several compression algorithms available for video.
-H.264 takes advantage of the fact that a lot of the information in video between frames is redundant. so instead of saving 30 frames for 1 second of 30fps video, it saves one entire frame (known as the Key Frame or I-Frame) of video and computes and stores only the differences in frames with respect to the keyframe for the subsequent 29 frames.
+H.264 takes advantage of the fact that a lot of the information in video between frames is redundant, so instead of saving 30 frames for 1 second of 30fps video, it saves one entire frame (known as the Key Frame or I-Frame) of video and computes and stores only the differences in frames with respect to the keyframe for the subsequent 29 frames.
 H.264 also applies some logic to _predict_ future frames to further reduce the file size.

 This is by no means close to a complete explanation of how H.264 works, for further reading I suggest checking out Sid Bala's [explanation](https://sidbala.com/h-264-is-magic/) on the topic.